molgenis/molgenis_apps-legacy/modules/compute/protocols/imputation/imputation_manual.md

 ####2.1 Installation of Molgenis Compute
-The first thing to do is unpacking the Molgenis Compute distro.
+The first thing to do is to unpack the Molgenis Compute distro.
 To unpack the distro execute the following command:

 >unzip molgenis_compute-\<version\>.zip
 >cd molgenis_compute-\<version\>